jnozzi/cocoadev.com/markdown/SharedVariableBetweenClasses.md

 ----

 Where are you calling     setUserID for     Controller1?
-Try putting an     General/NSLog(@"Setting General/UserID"); there or running the debugger to see if it's actually getting called.
+Try putting an     NSLog(@"Setting UserID"); there or running the debugger to see if it's actually getting called.

 ----
 In response to the question, I also think there is a misunderstanding here!!
 Can you make your question clearer?

 �Exactly what do you do in your Controller1 class?

 �Is     _userid an instance variable or a global variable?
-What do you mean by *variable General/NSString* _userid in my header file*?
+What do you mean by *variable NSString* _userid in my header file*?

 �When do you call     setUserID: (or is it     setUserID( ) ???) ?
 I don't see any call to setUserID in your snippet